ttu-ttu/ebook-reader/README.md

 | ![Icon](assets/readme/control-sync-error.svg)  | Indicates that multiple auto export attempts failed.
 Click/Tap to execute a manual export                                                |
 | ![Image](assets/readme/book-progress.png)      | Displays your reading progress.
 Click/Tap on it to hide                                                                                  |

-**Note**: The setting "Close Confirmation" will handle reloading and closing tabs but not other ways of navigation like e. g. clicking/tapping the back button etc. There are known limitations on mobile iOS and therefore this functionality may not work as expected on this platform
+**Note**: The setting "Close Confirmation" will handle reloading and closing tabs but not other ways of navigation like e. g. clicking/tapping the back button / closing pages via mobile browser menu etc. There are known limitations on mobile iOS and therefore this functionality may not work as expected on this platform

 # Desktop Keybinds